stripe/stripe-go/README.md

 The official [Stripe][stripe] Go client library.

+## Support

+New features and bug fixes are released on the latest major version of the Stripe Go client library.
+If you are on an older major version, we recommend that you upgrade to the latest in order to use the new features and bug fixes including those for security vulnerabilities.
+Older major versions of the package will continue to be available for use, but will not be receiving any updates.

 ## Installation

 Make sure your project is using Go Modules (it will have a `go.mod` file in its